o0Ignition0o/ferrisnomicon/README.md

 In this repository you can find the most spectacular (and fun!) rustc fails, and vote for your favorite one!

+### Contest time frame

+The contest will follow the Rust release train.

+Each new release will mark the end of a given contest.
+We will then nominate the most fun entry, and let people submit bugs for the new Rust version.

 ### Vote for a fail

 Head over to the [issues section](https://github.com/o0Ignition0o/ferrisnomicon/issues) to find some super fun fails, and use the available emojis to show your support! :thumbsup: :heart: For your information, only positive emojis will be counted, and :rocket: will count as positive as well :grin: